duarteocarmo/duarteocarmo.com/content/posts/10-devtuga.markdown

 ```

 ## 3.The process
-I took a long time getting everything up and running ([about a month according to the github repository](https://github.com/duarteocarmo/devtuga-news/graphs/commit-activity)) but I had a lot of fun, and frustration also.
+I took a long time getting everything up and running ([about a month according to the GitHub repository](https://github.com/duarteocarmo/devtuga-news/graphs/commit-activity)) but I had a lot of fun, and frustration also.
 In the end, I got a much better understanding of how real web applications work.
-So it was definetly worth it.
+So it was definitely worth it.

 ## 4.The Result

-So [here's the result](https://devtuga.duarteocarmo.com) after some long hours of frustraring but very fun work.
+So [here's the result](https://devtuga.duarteocarmo.com) after some long hours of frustrating but very fun work.

 <center>
 <img src="{static}/images/devtuga.png" alt="Hackernews" style="width:120%">